FOehlschlaeger/FOehlschlaeger/README.md

 - [ ] Learning Go / Golang with Tests
 - [ ] Game Development using C# and Unity
 - [ ] Containerization and Docker
-- Deep Diving into several AI topics:
+- [ ] Deep Diving into several AI topics such as Machine Learning, Deep Learning, Artificial Neural Networks, Computer Vision
-  - Machine Learning
-  - Deep Learning
-  - Artificial Neural Networks
-  - Computer Vision